-14 Id. at 671-72.
+12 Id. at 671.

-13 Id. at 671.
+13 Id. at 671-72.

-15 These figures amount to approximately 6.7% of NMYO's budget and 0.5% of Southwest Organizing Project's budget.
+14 These figures amount to approximately 6.7% of NMYO's budget and 0.5% of Southwest Organizing Project's budget.

-16 Id. at 677 (quoting Buckley, 424 U.S. at 79) (emphasis added).
+15 Id. at 677 (quoting Buckley, 424 U.S. at 79) (emphasis added).

-17 Furthermore, the New Mexico statute in NMYO provided that \$500 in expenditures in a year is "sufficient" to establish the organization's "major purpose" as political.
+16 Furthermore, the New Mexico statute in NMYO provided that \$500 in expenditures in a year is "sufficient" to establish the organization's "major purpose" as political.
 NMYO, 611 F.3d at 678 (citing N.M.
 Stat.
 Ann. § 1-19-26(L)) (emphasis added).
 Notably, the Tenth Circuit also held that a monetary trigger was not constitutionally sufficient as a stand-in for "the major purpose" test.
 Colorado Right to Life Committee, Inc. v.
 Coffman, 498 F.3d 1137, 1154 (10th Cir.
 2007).
 The NMYO court applied Colorado Right to Life Committee and held the \$500 trigger unconstitutional.
 Id. at 679.
-There are now two major Tenth Circuit cases rejecting monetary triggers as stand-ins for an organization's "major purpose," which is what S.B.
-5153 purports to do expenditure.
-Such a report only disclosed contributors giving over \$1,000 for the purpose of furthering the expenditure.
-22
+There are now two major Tenth Circuit cases rejecting monetary triggers as stand-ins for an organization's "major purpose," which is what H.B.
+2256 purports to do communication report, which disclosed the entity making the expenditure and the purpose of the expenditure.
+Such a report only disclosed contributors giving over \$1,000 for the purpose of furthering the expenditure.21

-18 Minnesota Citizens Concerned for Life, Inc. v.
+17 Minnesota Citizens Concerned for Life, Inc. v.
 Swanson, 692 F.3d at 872 (8th Cir.
 2012).

-21 Citizens United v.
+20 Citizens United v.
 FEC, 558 U.S. 310 (2010).

-By contrast, this legislation would require disclosure of the names and mailing addresses of anyone who contributes \$2,000 or more to an entity if that entity makes expenditures of \$5,000 (or \$25,000 on state races and state issues) during an "election campaign" - regardless of whether or not its major purpose is to influence elections.
+By contrast, this legislation would require disclosure of the names and mailing addresses of the top ten contributors to a nonprofit of \$10,000 or more and all contributors who have given \$100,000 or more to the organization if that entity makes expenditures of \$25,000 - regardless of whether or not its major purpose is to influence elections.

 In contrasting the disclosure burdens dealt with by the Court in the 1986 case of Massachusetts Citizens For Life, Inc. v.
-Federal Election Commission ("MCFL"), 23 the Citizens United Court specifically held that the limited disclosure of an independent expenditure report is a "less restrictive alternative to more comprehensive regulations of speech."24
+Federal Election Commission ("MCFL"), 22 the Citizens United Court specifically held that the limited disclosure of an independent expenditure report is a "less restrictive alternative to more comprehensive regulations of speech."
+23

 In MCFL, both the plurality and the concurrence were troubled by the burdens placed upon nonprofit corporations by certain disclosure requirements.
-The plurality was concerned with the detailed record keeping, reporting schedules, and limitations on solicitation of funds to only "members" rather than the general public.25 Likewise, Justice O'Connor was concerned with the "organizational restraints," including "a more formalized organizational form" and a significant loss of funding availability.26
+The plurality was concerned with the detailed record keeping, reporting schedules, and limitations on solicitation of funds to only "members" rather than the general public.24 Likewise, Justice O'Connor was concerned with the "organizational restraints," including "a more formalized organizational form" and a significant loss of funding availability.25

 Accordingly, any disclosure requirements imposed on "incidental committees" that compel generalized donor disclosure would likely be unconstitutional.
-Conversely, language that only requires the disclosure of those contributions specifically intended for political contributions or expenditures would be constitutional, pursuant to a nearly forty-year-old unbroken chain of U.S. Supreme Court litigation.27
+Conversely, language that only requires the disclosure of those contributions specifically intended for political contributions or expenditures would be constitutional, pursuant to a nearly forty-year-old unbroken chain of U.S. Supreme Court litigation.26